 But, either way, Heather, this one’s for you.

 How to Build Credit at 18 Years Old

 Step one is going to absolutely shock you.
 I mean, who would have imagined that a guy that started a company named You Need a Budget would say that the first step to figuring out how to build credit at 18 is to:

-Help Your Kids Build A Budget
+Help Your Kid Start a Budget

 Teach Them How To Use A Budget

 Make it something you do together, not just the one time you set it up, but regularly, maybe every time they get paid or when they get an allowance.
 If you are comfortable, open up your budget and show them how you prioritize, assign dollars, and account for your true expenses.

 Imagine all the stress, anxiety, and debt you could help them avoid if they are fully equipped to live within their means and appreciate the value of delayed gratification before they turn 20.

 (Think of all the stress, anxiety, and debt you could have avoided!?
 Or don’t, because it could get depressing.)